aca22jht/AugRealityAIArt/README.md

 ## Security:

 We take the security and privacy of our users seriously.
-Our app uses your camera for detection.
+Our app uses your camera for AR image detection, and does not record any of your camera data.
 We understand the sensitivity of using your camera and we want to assure you that we will never access or use your camera without your explicit consent.

 When you first launch our app, you will be prompted to grant us permission to access your camera.
 If you grant us permission, your camera will only be used for the intended purpose and nothing else.
-We will not access or use your camera without your explicit consent. your camera data will not be shared with any third-party services or partners.
+We will not access or use your camera without your explicit consent.
+Your camera data will not be shared with any third-party services or partners.
 We take every measure to protect your data and ensure it is securely stored on your device.